Skip to content

 Coverage figures based on Ofcom Connected Nations Spring 2026 data and network operator reports.
 Speed data from Opensignal UK Mobile Network Experience Report, April 2026.
 Speeds vary by location, device and congestion.
 Pricing verified April 2026 and excludes VAT.

 🏆 Our pick for most businesses:Vodafone — the best balance of coverage, business tools, international roaming and price.
 For pure speed and rural coverage, EE wins.
-Get a free quote comparing both →
+For budget-conscious SMEs, Three offers the most data for the money.
+Compare networks for my postcode comparing all four →

 Is EE the best mobile network in the UK?

 EE’s 4G network reaches 99.8% of the UK population — the highest of any operator.
 Its geographic coverage (the actual land area covered, not just population) is also the strongest, making it the best mobile network for rural areas in many parts of the country.
-EE’s 5G network now covers over 210 towns and cities (up from 190 in late 2025), with ongoing expansion into suburban and semi-rural areas throughout 2026.
+EE’s 5G network now covers over 210 towns and cities (up from 190 in late 2025), after adding 15 new locations in Q1 2026 alone — including Exeter, York, Cheltenham and Swansea.
+Expansion into suburban and semi-rural areas continues throughout 2026.

 EE’s business plans start from around £24 per month for a SIM-only deal with unlimited calls, texts and a generous data allowance.
 Multi-line discounts are available for businesses ordering five or more SIMs.
 EE’s business portal offers solid device management, usage analytics and the ability to set data caps per user — though it is not quite as feature-rich as Vodafone’s enterprise tools.
-EE also offers the BT Group advantage: bundled deals combining business broadband, landlines and mobile under a single account.
+Unlimited data business plans start from £38/month.

 ✅ Pros

-• Fastest average 4G and 5G speeds in the UK
+• Fastest 4G and 5G speeds in the UK (Opensignal April 2026)

 ❌ Cons

-• Business fleet tools not as mature as Vodafone’s
+• Business fleet tools lag behind Vodafone’s enterprise portal

-Is Vodafone the best mobile network for business in 2026?
+Is Vodafone the best mobile network for businesses?

 ✅ Pros